aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlt-to-wordml/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Python developers often need to convert XLT to WORDML files for various reasons.
+For example, if they are creating a document processing application, they may need to convert XLT files to WORDML format for further processing.
+WORDML is a Microsoft Word format that is used to store documents in XML format.
+It is a more efficient way to store documents and can be used to create documents with complex formatting.

-For a Python developer, who is trying to add a XLT to WORDML conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLT and WORDML files.
+<h2>How Aspose.Total Helps for XLT to WORDML Conversion</h2>

+Aspose.Total for Python via .NET API is a comprehensive package of APIs that can help Python developers automate the conversion process from XLT to WORDML.
+It is a full package of various APIs dealing with different formats including XLT and WORDML files.
+The conversion process is mainly in two steps.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLT file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Firstly, the Aspose.Cells for Python via .NET API is used to convert the XLT file to HTML.
+After that, the Word Python API, Aspose.Words for Python via .NET, is used to save the created HTML into the desired Microsoft Word format.
+This API is easy to use and provides a wide range of features that can help developers automate the conversion process.

+The Aspose.Total for Python via .NET API is a great tool for Python developers who need to convert XLT to WORDML files.
+It is a comprehensive package of APIs that can help automate the conversion process and provide a wide range of features.

 {{% /blocks/products/pf/feature-page-summary %}}